A nurse in Kenya: CBM Supporter Helen Brown’s story

 June 15, 2022

-Losing a child and surviving a charging elephant attack in Kenya never derailed CBM Supporter and former missionary nurse Helen Brown’s African cause.
+Losing a child and surviving a charging elephant attack in Kenya never derailed CBM Supporter and former nurse Helen Brown’s African cause.
 This is her story.

 When on medical safari 50 years ago, CBM Supporter Helen Brown vividly recalls a horrifying adventure where an enraged bull elephant confronted her.
 “It was hopping mad [and] charged the jeep,” she says.